yunyoo-opensource/idcsmart-yunyoo-clientarea/README.en.md

 ## Introduction

-**YUNYOO Themes** is a theme template based on the MofunFinance system.
+**YUNYOO Themes** is a theme template based on the IdcsmartFinance system.
 It features an intuitive and clean interface design, ensuring a smooth user experience while maintaining simplicity.

 YUNYOO Themes is open-source and free under the Apache License 2.0.
 You are free to use and modify it as you wish.